 If you often go boating alone like me, you might find it quite difficult to launch the boat and move it out of the water at the ramp.
 It is because of the limited width of the launching ramp.
 From the driver’s seat, I can barely see the position of my boat trailer.
 It gets harder when the water is rough.
 That is when the idea of making boat trailer guides comes to my mind.

 After researching and trying it myself, I’ve succeeded in making a boat trailer guide-on.
 I can’t wait to share the techniques and process with you.
 No worries, I’ll make it as straightforward as possible, and the whole process should take you less than one hour.

-The idea is to attach two pieces of PVC pipe onto the sides of the trailer so you can see its position from the driver seat.
-For further detail of each step on how to make boat trailer guide posts, dive in!
+The idea is to attach two pieces of PVC pipe onto the sides of the trailer so you can see its position from the driver’s seat.
+For further detail on each step of how to make boat trailer guide posts dive in!

 Table of Contents

 - Steps to DIY a Boat Trailer Guide Post

 Besides helping with moving the boat on and off the launching ramp, homemade boat trailer guides will help you locate the boat trailer position when hauling it on the road.

 To DIY a boat trailer guidepost, you will need to take some measurements.
 The best bet here is a steel measuring tape.

 A PVC pipe and four caps

 Buy a 10-foot long PVC pipe that is around ¼ inch thick.
 This thickness is for the durability of the posts.
 The diameter of it doesn’t matter much.
 Make sure the pipe is big enough for you to see easily in the car’s rear mirrors.